-Serves frail and dependent seniors with an adult day care program consisting of recreation, interactive social activities, adaptive physical exercise, nutritious meals and personal care.
-In addition, caregivers receive respite and support services, including counseling and referrals, to assist them in their efforts to maintain their senior relative in their home.
+Serves frail and dependent older adults with an adult day care program consisting of recreation, interactive social activities, adaptive physical exercise, nutritious meals and personal care.
+In addition, caregivers receive respite and support services, including counseling and referrals, to assist them in their efforts to maintain their older adult relative in their home.